-In a legal paper opposing the order, one keeping the detail of Epstein’s plea bargaining secret, Brad Edwards and Paul Cassell, the lawyers for Ms. Roberts, said: “There is an overriding interest in having these matters exposed to public light.
-There is considerable public interest in the question of how a serial child molester could arrange such a lenient plea agreement.”
+The upshot is, there are several prominent, powerful men reeling on their heels, accused of debauchery and organised paedophilia.
+Who can deny there is an overriding interest in having these matters exposed to public light.
+There is considerable public interest in the question of how a serial child molester could arrange such a lenient plea agreement.

 The unfortunate woman’s lawyers requested Prince Andrew give evidence.
 The Palace refused to accept the letter.
 Royalty are above the law.

 Months later the charges were dropped, and Yorkie went on to lesser things.
 But as with these events it will come back to haunt him, sooner or later.